molpopgen/pecnv/README.md

 5. Release 0.1.4 = integration of the workflow for calling transposable-element insertions from PE mapping data using the Cridland _et al._ approach.
 Intermediate files are now written in a binary format for more efficient downstream-processing.
 This version depends on the boost libraries for parsing command-line arguments
 6. Release 0.1.5 = bed/bedpe input and output where possible.
 7. Release 0.1.6 = separate C++ binaries replaced by pecnv, a single binary with subcommands a la git, bwa, etc.
+8. Release 0.1.7 = multithreading the teclust module

 ##Tentative plan for future releases